 Who makes the Compensation Payment if Your Accident at Work Claim Succeeds?

 As indicated above all employers are under a legal duty to make sure they have a liability insurance policy

 This insurance policy should also extend to providing cover for injury claims where other employees have caused the personal injury.

-In practice this means that it is the workplace accident insurer or the insurer’s solicitors who are responsible for investigating the injury claim and negotiating settlement as necessary.
+In practice, this means that it is the workplace accident insurer or the insurer’s solicitors who are responsible for investigating the injury claim and negotiating a settlement as necessary.